moabualruz/rice-search/go-search/docs/07-api.md

 ## Common Response Format

 > **Note**: Current implementation returns responses directly without wrappers.
-The `data`/`meta` wrapper pattern shown below is a design goal but NOT YET IMPLEMENTED.
+The `data`/`meta` wrapper pattern shown in some examples below is a design goal but NOT YET IMPLEMENTED.
+Responses are returned flat.

 ### Success (Current - Direct Response)